NREL/EnergyPlus/design/FY2022/NFP-MultipleGroundTemperatureReflectance.md

        \type object-list
        \object-list GroundSurfacesNames
        \note Enter the name of a SurfaceProperty:GroundSurfaces object
-	   \note This field is a required for use with SurfaceProperty:GroundSurfaces only
+	   \note This field is used with SurfaceProperty:GroundSurfaces object
 ```

 ### New Object SurfaceProperty:GroundSurfaces ###

 ```
 SurfaceProperty:GroundSurfaces,